skip to main content

 Wespath Benefits and Investments (“Wespath”) is a general agency of The United Methodist Church, a 501(c)(3) tax-exempt organization.
 Wespath administers benefit plans and together with its subsidiaries, UMC Benefit Board, Inc. (“UMCBB”) and Wespath Institutional Investments, LLC (“WII”) invests (or provides back-office services for) assets on behalf of benefit plan participants and beneficiaries, plan sponsors and other institutions controlled by, affiliated with or related to The United Methodist Church (the “Church”).
 For GIPS compliance purposes, the Firm referenced herein is defined to include Wespath, UMCBB and WII (“Firm”).
 Wespath claims compliance with the Global Investment Performance Standards (GIPS®).
 GIPS is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.
 To obtain a copy of Wespath’s GIPS Report, please call us at 1-847-866-4100 or e-mail us at [email protected].

 1 The performance shown is for the stated time period only and computed in U.S. Dollars (USD).
 Historical returns are not indicative of future performance.
-Investment performance is presented net-of-fees—that is, with the deduction of external investment management fees, custody fees, and administrative and overhead expenses.
+Investment performance is presented net-of-fees.
+See Risks and Disclosures for more information regarding fees, including how fees are reflected in performance.
 The investments of the funds and composites may vary substantially from those in the applicable benchmark.
 The benchmarks are based on broad-based securities market indices, which are unmanaged, cannot be invested in and are not subject to fees and expenses typically associated with investment funds.
 Investments cannot be made directly in an index.
 This chart was produced using data from sources believed to be accurate.
 The bar chart and table assume reinvestment of distributions.

 2 Please refer to the Investment Funds Description - I Series for more information about each Fund.
 This information is for informational purposes only and is not an offer to purchase securities.
 The investment funds are neither insured nor guaranteed by the government.